 Medical School Catalog

 Since 1974, UT Southwestern Medical School has enrolled more than 200 first-year students annually.
 Current class size annually is from 235 to 240 students.
-In addition to the approximately 950 students in the four-year undergraduate medical curriculum, more than 1,800 clinical residents and postdoctoral fellows receive training at the School and its affiliated hospitals each year.
+In addition to the approximately 950 students in the four-year undergraduate medical curriculum, nearly 1,900 clinical residents and postdoctoral fellows receive training at the School and its affiliated hospitals each year.

-The number of UT Southwestern students placing at the top in national competitive examinations and earning residency positions in outstanding postgraduate programs demonstrates a high degree of teaching effectiveness.
+The number of UT Southwestern students placing at the top in national competitive examinations and earning residency positions in outstanding postgraduate programs demonstrates the quality of instruction and learning in both the scientific and clinical curriculums.

 UT Southwestern Medical Center is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award master’s, doctoral (Ph.D./D.P.T.) and medical professional (M.D.) degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of UT Southwestern Medical Center.